IgniteUI/app-builder-docfx/en/blazor-support.md

 - Card:
     - reversed actions are not reflected in generated code.
-    - divider in actions column card type is not reflected in generated code.
+    - divider in "Actions-column" type is not reflected in generated code.
-- Navigation Bar - when type is set to Content+Actions:
+- Navigation Bar
-    - title is not reflected in generated code.
-    - content is not reflected in generated code.
+    - when type is set to "Content+Actions" title and content are not reflected in generated code.
-- Navigation Drawer - does not support pin state and pin threshold.
+- Navigation Drawer
+    - does not support pin state and pin threshold.
 - Avatar:
-    - initials type shows entire contend instead of first two chars.
+    - the "Initials" type does not limit the content to the first two chars.
+- Icon
-- Icon - does not use `IgbIcon` in generated code.
-All components, which internally use Icon, are not generated with `IgbIcon`.
+    - does not use `IgbIcon` in generated code.
+All components, which use icons, are also not generated with `IgbIcon`.
 - Date Picker:
-    - does not support dialog mode.
+    - does not support Dialog mode.
-    - does not support months.
+    - does not support displaying multiple months.
     - does not support action buttons.
-- Icon Button - does not generate `IgbIconButton`, but `IgbButton` with icon and no text.
-Generated `IgbButton` has square ripple.
+- Icon Button
+    - does not generate `IgbIconButton`, but `IgbButton` with icon instead.
-- Input Group - when type is set to date:
+- Input Group - when type is set to "Date":
     - does not support input format.
     - does not fully support display formats.
     - does not support help text.
     - does not support custom prefix and suffix.
     - does not support min and max values.
     - does not support value loop.
-- Radio Group - does not support required.
+- Radio Group
+    - does not support required.
 - Grid:
     - advanced filtering is not reflected in generated code.
+    - toolbar is not reflected in generated code.
     - does not support column selection.
-    - toolbar is not reflected in generated code.
     - does not support exporting.
     - does not support paging.
     - does not support row actions.
     - does not support quick filtering.

-Additional information about all supported components for Blazor you can find in [Generate App](generate-app/generate-app-overview.md#supported-components)
+For a list of all supported components see [Generate App](generate-app/generate-app-overview.md#supported-components)

 ## Additional Resources